fares017/FENCE/README.md

 ## Attack folder
-The attack folder contains Python files designed for launching attacks on a pre-trained model using the FENCE framework.
+The attack folder contains Python files designed for launching attacks on a pre-trained model using the FENCE framework in the attack algorithm on engineered features experiment.
 To execute the attack against a pre-trained model with FENCE, run the attack.ipynb file.
 Additionally, the Evaluation of Adversarial Training.ipynb file includes code to evaluate a model trained with adversarial training.

 ## data folder